nd-net/shell-scripts/README.md

 The following commands can be invoked via `git <subcommand>` as well as with `git-<subcommand>`.

 * `git-deleted`: prints all deleted and not yet commited files in the current repository.
 Optionally prints a regex that can be used for grepping the filenames somewerhe else
+* `git-stats`: prints statistics for commits of the current user
 * `git-unlock`: removes all .git/index.lock files that mdfind can find, and all in subdirectories of the home directory
 * `git-update-author`: replaces the author and/or committer e-mail address and name in a branch